Minimum-CD/cd-manifesto/README.md

 - [Continuous integration](#continuous-integration)
 - The [application
   pipeline](https://www.informit.com/articles/article.aspx?p=1621865&seqNum=2#:~:text=%EE%94%80Buy-,What%20Is%20a%20Deployment%20Pipeline%3F,-At%20an%20abstract)
-  is the only path to deploy to production
+  is the only path to deploy to production.
 - No process outside the pipeline is used to [determine "deployable"](./faq.md#why-should-the-pipeline-be-definitive-for-deploy)
 - [Always meets the organization's definition of deployable](https://www.youtube.com/watch?v=bHKHdp4H-8w)
 - [Immutable artifact](./faq#what-is-an-immutable-artifact).
 No human changes after commit.